 Move the bar on the waveform editor to match the desired timestamp.
 Playing the episode with the play button will help you identify that.

-When you are ready, click on Insert Ad and choose if you want the ad to be single or double
+When you are ready, click on Insert Ad and choose if you want the ad to be single, double or triple:

 Click on Save